-Hanging around in a hanging chair is the ultimate treat on any day.
+Hanging around in one of the best hanging chairs is the ultimate treat on any day.
 These work so well in courtyard gardens, helping to add a little modern character to minimal surroundings.
-Add your own style and a touch of comfort with accessories, cushions and more, whether you want to go all in with pattern, or keep it light and neutral as seen above in this hanging teardrop hanging chair from Cox & Cox, you can create the ultimate nook.
+Add your own style and a touch of comfort with accessories, cushions and more, whether you want to go all in with pattern, or keep it light and neutral as seen above in this hanging teardrop hanging chair from Cox & Cox (opens in new tab), you can create the ultimate nook

 Not all beautiful garden ideas have to be labor-intensive or expensive.
 You can add softness, color and design interest with printed cushions and a tablecloth.
-The colorful soft furnishings used in this garden idea are made with fabrics from Vanessa Arbuthnott.
+The bright soft furnishings used in this garden idea are made with fabrics from Vanessa Arbuthnott (opens in new tab).

 For a thick and lush green roof, that isn't extensively heavy, it's wise to choose, hardy, low maintenance plants that don't require copious amounts of soil.
 Opt for Alpines, succulents (Sempervirens) and evergreen shrubs and herbs like Ice Plant (Delosperma cooperi) or flowering Thyme (Thymus vulgaris).